-Firstly, let’s just look at a straightforward consideration of the share price appreciation.
-At this point in 1996 you were paying a split adjusted price of $20.80 for a single share of the company.
-A $10,000 investment would’ve therefore netted you a total of 480 shares in The Coca-Cola Company.
-Twenty years later those shares would now have a total value of about $22,500 – equating to compounded annual share price growth of 4.15%.
+Firstly, let’s just deal with the rather straightforward consideration of the share price.
+At this point in 1996 an investor would have had to pay a split adjusted price of $20.80 per share.
+On that basis, a $10,000 investment would have netted him a total of 480 shares in The Coca-Cola Company.
+Twenty years on, and those shares would now have a total value of about $22,500, equivalent to compounded annual share price growth of circa 4.15%.
 By way of comparison the S&P 500 delivered just over 6% compounded annual returns over the same period.

-Okay, so that might look a bit disappointing to our investor considering that over this period the fundamentals of the business have remained intact.
-After all that 1.85% a year underperformance adds up a lot when you’re talking about compounding it over a couple of decades.
+Okay, so that might look a bit disappointing to our investor considering the fundamentals of the business have remained intact.
+After all, that 1.85% a year underperformance adds up a lot when you are talking about compounding it over the space of a couple of decades.

 Now the performance doesn’t look too bad overall.
-Okay, so it underperformed the S&P 500 which has delivered average annual returns of just under 8% including dividends over the same time frame.
-There are a couple of additional points to consider here though.
+Okay, so it underperformed the S&P 500 which has delivered average annual returns of just under 8% (including dividends) over the same time frame.
+That said, there are a couple of additional points to consider here.
 Firstly, the starting market value of the stock was insanely expensive relative to the future growth potential of the company.
 Indeed the stock topped out only two years later, meaning dividends were being reinvested into even more overvalued stock for two whole years.

 Secondly, the share price didn’t actually hit rock bottom until five years after that.
 Or put another way, our investor was actually looking at seven years before the stock even started to approach a reasonable valuation.
 That’s a good chunk of the twenty year time frame just spent in the wilderness of dead money territory.